Oamaru: Māori settlement

 There are some important archaeological sites around Oamaru.
-Those at the Waitaki River mouth and at Awamoa both date from the Archaic (Moa-hunter) phase of Māori culture, when New Zealand's human population clustered along the south-east coast from about AD 1100.
+Those at the Waitaki River mouth and at Awamoa both date from the Archaic (moa-hunter) phase of Māori culture, when New Zealand's human population clustered along the south-east coast from about AD 1100.
 The Waitaki River mouth had at least 1,200 ovens.
 Awamoa saw the first archaeological excavation in New Zealand when W.B.D.
 Mantell dug there at Christmas 1847 and in 1852.
 Smaller Archaic sites exist at Cape Wanbrow and at Beach Road in central Oamaru.
 The distinctive Archaic art of the Waitaki Valley rock shelters dates from this period — some of it presumably made by the occupants of these sites.
 The area also features Classic and Protohistoric sites, from after about AD 1500, at Tamahaerewhenua, Tekorotuaheka, Te Punamaru, Papakaio, and Kakanui.

-Māori tradition tells of the ancient people Kahui Tipua building a canoe, Arai Te Uru, which sailed from southern New Zealand to the ancestral Polynesian homeland, Hawaiki, to obtain kumara.
+Māori tradition tells of the ancient people Kahui Tipua building a canoe, Āraiteuru, which sailed from southern New Zealand to the ancestral Polynesian homeland, Hawaiki, to obtain kūmara.
 On its return it became waterlogged off the Waitaki River mouth, lost food baskets at Moeraki beach and ended up wrecked at Matakaea (Shag Point) where it turned into Danger Reef.
 After the wreck a crew member, Pahihiwitahi, seeking water, discovered the Waitaki River, but on returning south and failing to reach the wreck before dawn he was turned into a hill in the Shag Valley.
-Modern academics have suggested this tale is an allegorical explanation of the fact that kumara will not grow south of Banks Peninsula.
+Modern academics have suggested this tale is an allegorical explanation of the fact that kūmara will not grow south of Banks Peninsula.